OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Node Template Definition

 A _Node Template_ can additionally contain _Variability Conditions_.
-These conditions must evaluate to true otherwise the respective _Node Template_ is not present.
+These conditions must be satisfied otherwise the respective _Node Template_ is not present.

 | Keyname    | Mandatory | Type                           | Description                        |
 |------------| --------- | ------------------------------ |------------------------------------|